rimikadhara67/Parallel-Reduction/README.md

 # Parallel-Reduction

-This repository contains the CUDA source code for a series of optimized parallel reduction kernels.
-The focus is on demonstrating 7 optimization strategies for reduction algorithms on GPUs, specifically tailored for NVIDIA GPUs that were outlined by Mark Harris's webinar linked below.
+Whether it be mean/max pooling, calculating losses, or softmax normalizations, reductions are everywhere in ML!
+With this project, I aim to provide a series of optimizations we can perform on our reduction algorithm to make it faster and more efficient.
+My project is by Mark Harris's webinar linked below.

 Source: [NVIDIA Webinar Presentation Slides by Mark Harris](<https://developer.download.nvidia.com/assets/cuda/files/reduction.pdf>)